Sliema Wanderers F.C.: 2010s

-Sliema Wanderers clinched an Maltese FA Trophy in season 2015-16.
+Sliema Wanderers clinched a Maltese FA Trophy in season 2015-16.

 Keith Perry was confirmed as president in the beginning of season 2016-17 despite rumours.
 John Buttigieg was appointed as Head Coach.

 2020s

 The club endured a rough start to the 2020s.
 The club started off with a bang, signing former Arsenal F.C. midfielder Denílson.
 Further players were signed and Keith Perry was appointed chairman of the club, and Jeffrey Farrugia took over as president.
 A sponsorship deal was struck with Catco Group, an oil investment company based in China and Tunisia.
 Catco Group however, failed to pay its dues, citing technical reasons.
 This gave way to unrest within the club, with captain Mark Scerri and head coach Andrea Pisanu making public statements regarding the financial situation of the club, proceeding with resignations such as Perry and team manager Alex Muscat.
 Players went unpaid for months, with another sponsor, Sixt, finally paying the players directly just before Christmas.
 Eventually a new sponsor was brought on board.
 Farrugia was later ousted as Keith Perry returned in the President's seat in preparation for the upcoming season.

 Season 2021-22 was disastrous from a technical point of view.
-Despite signing two new players in Djibouti international Warsama Hassan and Japanese Yuki Uchida, up until November 19, 2021, the club had not yet won a match, and sat at the bottom of the Maltese Premier League.
-The first win came on November 20, stunning Valletta with a 2-1 result.
+Despite signing two new players in Djibouti international Warsama Hassan and Japanese Yuki Uchida, up until 19 November 2021, the club had not yet won a match, and sat at the bottom of the Maltese Premier League.
+The first win came on 20 November, stunning Valletta with a 2–1 result.
 The dying minutes of the match however, proved fatal, as Warsama Hassan was introduced at 90 minutes.
 However, the player had just returned from Egypt, where he had featured for his Djibouti national football team in a match against Algeria.
 Warsama was supposed to be in quarantine, having returned from a Dark Red listed country.
 Valletta lodged a formal complaint, which was upheld by the Malta Football Association, awarding a 3–0 win to Valletta.
 Sliema Wanderers' next match was against Birkirkara F.C., resulting in a further loss.
-On 10 April 2022 Sliema Wanderers lost against Valletta with a 2-1 result, and we're relegated to Maltese Challenge League after thirty-seven years in the top flight.
+On 10 April 2022 Sliema Wanderers lost against Valletta with a 2–1 result, and were relegated to Maltese Challenge League after thirty-seven years in the top flight.

+Futsal

+Sliema Wanderers also had a futsal team, which participated in Malta's top futsal league until 2024.
+The 2023–24 season was the last edition of the Enemed Futsal League in which Sliema Wanderers Futsal participated, finishing at 9th place and thus qualified for the Enemed Challenger League.

+Previously, Sliema had limited success in the domestic futsal competitions, finishing eighth in the 2010–11 season, fifth in 2011–12, and seventh in 2012–13 - out of ten teams.
+In the 2015–16 season, when the championship featured 14 teams, Sliema placed ninth.